 “Pros and cons” comparison articles

 As transparently and honestly as possible, pros and cons comparison articles show all known strengths and weaknesses of both products or services.
 You want to provide an honest and fair assessment.
 Don’t be afraid to be critical, especially if it’s warranted.
 And don’t overreach to provide balances.
 Being open and straight with your readers will boost their trust in you and your recognition as an authority.

 Category comparison articles

 Category comparison articles are similar to the pro and con articles.
-However, instead of discussing the benefits and drawbacks of two products or services, you’re comparing similarities and differences by category.
+However, instead of discussing the benefits and drawbacks of two products or services, you compare similarities and differences by category.

 So, what are you planning to make your first comparison article?

-A White Paper is a detailed report or guide on a specific topic and the problems surrounding it.
+A White Paper is a detailed report or guide on a specific topic and its problems.
 Its purpose is to educate readers and help them understand and solve the problem.

-In the world of marketing, a white paper is a long-form content, just like an e-book.
+A white paper is a long-form content in marketing, just like an e-book.
 The difference between a white paper and an e-book is that the reports are generally more technical and in-depth.
 The facts and opinions expressed in the White Papers are often based on original research or statistics gathered by the publisher from reliable sources.
 They often include tables, charts, tables, and other ways to visualize data.

 The term “white paper” comes from the color-coding of government documents.
-This stated there allowed distribution of the document.
+This stated that there allowed distribution of the document.
 White, i.e., white paper, indicated the record was for public access.
-(1) A famous example is Churchill’s White Paper, commissioned in 1922 by Winston Churchill.
+Churchill’s White Paper is a famous example, commissioned in 1922 by Winston Churchill.